-These tests are conducted every three years on homes which contain copper pipes with lead solder.
+These tests are conducted every three years on homes that contain copper pipes with lead solder.
 The most recent test, done in July of 2016, returned an average lead level result of 1.67 parts per billion (ppb), well below 15 ppb which is the highest level allowed in drinking water.
 Of the sampled homes, the large majority returned lead level results under 2 ppb.
-Similar results were obtained for the testing done in 2014, 2011, 2008 and 2005.
+Similar results were obtained for the testing done in 2014, 2011, 2008, and 2005.

 The city is committed to delivering the highest quality water to its customers, and we take great care to comply with all state and federal regulations in accomplishing that objective.
 If you wish to have the water in your home tested for lead, you can contact either Water Management Laboratories at 253-531-3121 or Spectra Analytical Inc. at 253-272-4850; the cost per residence is $25.

-If you have questions, concerns or comments, please call our public works department at 253-841-5505.
+If you have questions, concerns, or comments, please call our public works department at 253-841-5505.

 Salmon Springs: The primary water source for the Puyallup community since 1906.